 There will be a minimum of twelve and a maximum of sixteen students.
 We will have a pre-departure group meeting at SJSU for enrolled students during the Spring semester, so we can all meet each other and discuss our upcoming exciting adventure.HoT will be totally EPIC (Exciting Possibilities In Chiangmai)!

 “Travel truly is worth any expense and being in Thailand has taught me more about its way of life than any book ever could.” — Ryan E.

-HoT is organized to provide unique structured opportunities for students to immerse, participate, and learn, while being organized to be unstructured enough to allow for personal exploration, growth, and development.
+HoT is organized to provide unique structured opportunities for students to immerse, participate, and learn, while being organized to be unstructured enough to allow for personal exploration, growth, and development in Chiang Mai.